fearful-symmetry/kirum/readme.md

 - [conditionals](examples/conditionals/) - Using conditional statements in transforms.
 - [phonetic_rules](examples/phonetic_rules/) - Using Kirum's phonetic rulesets to generate words.
 - [ingest_from_json](examples/ingest_from_json/) - Ingesting words into a language project from a JSON or newline-delimited text file.
+- [rhai](examples/rhai/) - Using the [Rhai](https://github.com/rhaiscript/rhai/tree/main) scripting language to transform words as part of an etymological history.

 ## The structure of a Kirum project